janeczku/docker-machine-vultr/Readme.md

  - `--vultr-backups`: Enable automatic backups for the VPS.
  - `--vultr-userdata`: Path to file with cloud-init user-data.
  - `--vultr-snapshot-id`: Using snapshot to create host.
+ - `--vultr-tag`: Tag to assign to the VPS.
  - `--vultr-api-endpoint`: Override default Vultr API endpoint URL.

 If the OS ID is not specified, [RancherOS](http://rancher.com/rancher-os/) will be used as operating system for the instance.